yarka-guru/opensearch_ssm_connect/README.md

 2. Select the environment you want to connect to.
 The application will then execute a series of AWS commands within that environment.
 It will do the following:

    - Extract the environments from the AWS configuration file
-   - Get the name of the parameter containing the RDS password
-   - Get the RDS credentials
-   - Display the connection credentials and the connection string
+   - Display the connection credentials and the connection url
    - Get the ID of the bastion instance
-   - Get the endpoint of the RDS cluster
+   - Get the endpoint of the OpenSearch domain
-   - Start a port forwarding session to the RDS cluster
+   - Start a port forwarding session to the OpenSearch domain

 3. After you've selected an environment and the AWS commands have been executed, you will receive the connection information.
 Here is an example of the output:

    ```
-   Your connection string is: psql -h localhost -p <port> -U <username> -d oit
+   You can access Kibana Dashboards by the link https://localhost:<port>/_dashboards/
+   Login: <login>
-   Use the password: <password>
+   Password: <password>
    ```

-4. Use the provided connection string and password to connect to your database via a database administration tool of your choice, such as pgAdmin, DBeaver, or the `psql` command-line interface.
+4. Use the provided connection string and password to connect to your Kibana dashboards via browser of your choice.

-Please note: Make sure the chosen database administration tool is installed and configured on your local machine.
-The specific instructions for connecting to a database would vary based on the tool used.
+Please note: Make sure you accept certificate on the first connection.

 ## Requirements